 Detach bi-fold doors: Often this requires detaching of one or both sides of a bi-fold door setup to allow removal.

-Protect flooring with blankets, cardboard, or moving pads to prevent scratches or damage.
+Protect flooring with cardboard, or moving pads to prevent scratches or damage.

 II.
 Disconnecting and Moving the Dryer: